GauriKhandke/fitness-tracker/README.md

 # Description

-An application to track the distance, duration, and exercises of a workout, using MongoDB, express routing, and Mongoose.
+Fitness Tracker application to track the distance, duration, and exercises of a workout, using MongoDB, express routing, and Mongoose.

 # Table of Contents